 - Birmingham, Alabama, where he coached under Saban

-- Bainbridge, Georgia, is his hometown
+- Bainbridge, Georgia, his hometown where his family roots remain strong

 - A vacation property in Destin, Florida